-syst:comm:serial:echo on syst:comm:serial:echo 1 - turns on echoing - turns on echoing syst:comm:serial:echo 1 - turns on echoing - returns on echoing - returns the current echo setting, either 0 or 1
+syst:comm:serial:echo on - turns on echoing

+syst:comm:serial:echo 1 - turns on echoing

+syst:comm:serial:echo? - returns the current echo setting, either 0 or 1

 After power-up or the \RST command, this function defaults to the address used before \RST or the previous power-down.